xubingyue/snackis/README.md

 ```

 ### Getting started
-If you're running ```Linux/64```, copy [/dist](https://github.com/andreas-gone-wild/snackis/tree/master/dist) to where you want to keep Snackis; otherwise you'll have to build the ```snackis```-executable yourself.
+If you're running ```Linux/64```, copy [/dist](https://github.com/andreas-gone-wild/snackis/tree/master/dist) to where you want to keep Snackis; otherwise you'll have to build the executable yourself.
 Snackis is designed to run completely self-contained and will create everything it needs in the directory where it's started.

 ### Building
 Once a modern enough compiler is in place, execute the following commands to build Snackis: